kyelle511/belly-button-challenge/README.md

 ### Future Work
 This project is not in its final state.
 I plan to continue to work and modify it specifically with the following goals in mind:
 - Create the different charts and elements using a function and then calling those functions in for the initial display function.
-- Add functionality so that when a different 'Test Subject ID No' is selected from the drop down the dispalys update for the new datasets.
+- Add functionality so that when a different 'Test Subject ID No' is selected from the drop down the displays update for the new datasets.
 - Modify the color scheme for the bubble chart.
 - Adjust the features for the 'Belly Button Washing Frequency' gauge.